sxysun-zz/eopl/README.md

 # eopl
-my solutions for the book Essentials of Programming Languages
+my notes for the book Essentials of Programming Languages

 written in PLT Scheme